pfunks/TCTest/test_faq.md

 **Trending** - Posts with the highest pending rewards currently.

 **Promoted** - Listings that are boosted by Steem Dollar payments get "Promoted" for greater visibility.

+## What do the Blog, Comments, Replies, Rewards links show?

+**Blog**  - Displays your blog posts and resteems, beginning with the most recent.

+**Comments** - Shows the comments you have made in reply to other comments or blog posts, beginning with the most recent.

+**Replies** - Shows the replies you have received from other users, beginning with the most recent.

+**Rewards** - Shows the rewards you have recently received.
+These rewards are separated into “Author rewards” (for blog posts and comments) and “Curation awards” (for posts and comments you have voted on).

+You can also view the same information for other users by clicking on their account name to visit their profile.

 ## How do I view my account?